-Ms. Svoronos has served as a member of our Board Director since September 2016.
-Ms. Svoronos sits on the board since of directors of PTC Therapeutics, a publicly-traded September biopharmaceutical company, and is currently chair of 2016 the board for Theratechnologies Inc., a publicly-traded biopharmaceutical company.
+Dawn Svoronos(6) Director 64 Hudson, QC Canada Ms. Svoronos has served as a member of our Board since September 2016.
+Ms. Svoronos sits on the board of directors of PTC Therapeutics, a publicly-traded biopharmaceutical company, and is currently chair of the board for Theratechnologies Inc., a publicly-traded biopharmaceutical company.
 Ms. Svoronos retired in 2011 from Merck & Co., Inc. ("Merck") following a 23-year career in commercial positions of increasing seniority, most recently as President of Europe and Canada.
 In that role, Ms. Svoronos had full P&L responsibility for 30 European markets with annual sales of several billion dollars and an employee base of several thousand.
 Previously held positions with Merck include Vice President of Asia Pacific and Vice President of Global Marketing for the Arthritis, Analgesics and Osteoporosis franchise.
 Ms. Svoronos previously sat on the board of Medivation Inc. Ms. Svoronos received a B.A. in English and French Literature from Carleton University.
-Our Board believes that Ms. Svoronos is qualified to serve on our Board because of her experience in commercialization of pharmaceutical products and her senior management ctor 50,000 Common e Shares
+Our Board believes that Ms. Svoronos is qualified to serve on our Board because of her experience in commercialization of pharmaceutical products and her senior management experience in the pharmaceutical industry.
+September 50,000 Common Shares -- --- ----------- -------------------------